JessWagner805/CSTopics4Kids/index.md

 **CONS ❌**
 - ***💲Cost:*** Building and maintaining quantum computers is very expensive because they require special materials and highly skilled workers.
 - ***⚡Electricity:*** Quantum computers use a lot of energy, making them bad for the environment.
-This is because energy is produced by burning fossil fuels, a process which releases harmful gases into the atmosphere.
+This is because energy is often produced by burning fossil fuels, a process which releases harmful gases into the atmosphere.
 - ***⚠️ Sensitivity:*** Quantum computers are very sensitive to environmental disturbances such as noise.
 This increases the risk of mistakes.
 - ***🛠️ Fixing Errors:*** Mistakes are hard to find and fix with quantum computers due to their size and complexity.